TBeijen/tbnl-hugo/content/post/2024-04-30-terrible-and-ansible-were-already-terrible-in-2016.md

 {{< figure src="/img/terrible-plan.gif" title="Terrible plan output" >}}

 For a number of common server components, Ansible modules were created, for example Nginx, Python, Uwsgi and Varnish.
-Also, a 'common' module was provided, ensuring the systems team would be able to access servers, and CheckMK was installed.
+Also, a 'common' module was provided, ensuring the systems team would be able to access servers, and CheckMK agent was installed.

 The resulting configuration was more or less identical to the configuration previously set up by puppet, so the rehosting in general was a smooth process.
 A Direct Connect link existed between the AWS VPC and datacenter, so we could easily move applications one at a time.